- , Fall

-Pro Tip– The Cape Mabou Trail club sells maps at the local store and you might be able to purchase them through mail if you contact them.
+Pro Tip– The Cape Mabou Trail club sells maps at the local store and you might be able to purchase them through the mail if you contact them.

 Recommended Restaurant: Clove Hitch Bistro – 8790 Nova Scotia Trunk 19, Port Hood (10 min drive)

 Upscale style bistro with a beautiful view of the water.
 It’s good for casual dining or a special night out after hiking up an appetite all day.

 Recommended Dish – Start with lobster wontons, and continue with a veggie and goat cheese wrap.

 Pro Tip – Get the chowder as a side for any sandwich.
 You won’t regret it!

 When we think of waterfalls, the image that comes to our mind is tropical pools, cascading water, peace and calmness.
 But come winter, these waterfalls turn into a completely different scene.
 We have rounded up our favourite winter waterfalls around